Inspired by Under the Scope’s The Problem with Problematic Media

 So, while being the most distinct and unique anime, different from all others, it also bears with it some of the most loathed tropes.
 Does this mean it should be “cancelled” entirely?
 Personally, I think not, but it needs to be approached with a mature mindset.

 No media that we consume is perfect or flawless, as it is created by humans which are imperfect and flawed.
 Does liking problematic media mean that you endorse, approve, and like the elements of it that are problematic?
 Absolutely not; you can acknowledge its failings while still enjoying it.
 It becomes a problem when we latch on so strongly to what we like about it that we ignore, downplay, or rebuff any critique of it.
-So often people will love a tv show, a game, musical artist, a movie, so much because it resonates on some personal note.
-This love and attachment make that media “a part of who you are” to the point that any critique or attack against it becomes a perceived critique and attack against you.
+So often people will love a tv show, a game, musical artist, or movie so much because it resonates on some personal note.
+This love and attachment make that media “a part of who you are” to the point that any critique or attack against it becomes a perceived critique and attack against your taste, moral convictions, and very identity.
 If you personally attach your worth to your taste, you’re more likely to blindly defend the media you like to an unhealthy degree, looking for any and all excuses of why the bad parts aren’t actually bad.

 For many people, problematic media (media that irresponsibly handles subject matters, espouses harmful ideologies, etc.) if blindly consumed and accepted creates very real issues of safety.
 I fully understand that “fiction is fiction” and that “it’s all fantasy,” but not all people have the capability of making that separation, at least at a subconscious level.
 Especially since, in my opinion, fiction is only good in as much as it is rooted to reality.
 We engage with fiction because at some level it’s rooted in the human condition, and the best fiction helps us look at our own reality in a different light or connects with our emotions.